 I understand that a strong partnership between policymakers, practitioners, and constituents is critical in developing such programs.
 On one hand, practitioners are in the front-line in terms of working with population; but on the other hand, public policies impact the ability of creating, implementing, and paying for successful services.
 Most importantly, expand partnerships with employers and entrepreneurs so they can participate in these programs and decision making process.
-Although my work is located in the northeast, I am in the process of expanding in other parts of the country and world.
+Although my work is located in the northeast, I am in the process of expanding in other parts of the country and internationally.

 I earned a Bachelors in Business Administration from Georgia State University and a Masters of Public Administration from University of Baltimore.